More than 250 have people died while trying to take selfies, study finds

-Our interest in capturing selfies has introduced a new problem: a rise in selfie deaths, suggest a new study.
+Our interest in capturing selfies has introduced a new problem: a rise in selfie deaths, a new study suggests.

 The study by researchers at the All India Institute of Medical Sciences in New Delhi found 259 people died while attempting to take a selfie between October 2011 and November 2017.